ibm-cloud-docs/openwhisk/openwhisk_reference.md

   - [ws v3.3.1](https://www.npmjs.com/package/ws) - ws is a simple to use, blazing fast, and thoroughly tested WebSocket client and server implementation.
   - [xml2js v0.4.19](https://www.npmjs.com/package/xml2js) - Simple XML to JavaScript object converter.
 It supports bi-directional conversion.
   - [xmlhttprequest v1.8.0](https://www.npmjs.com/package/xmlhttprequest) - node-XMLHttpRequest is a wrapper for the built-in http client to emulate the browser XMLHttpRequest object.
   - [yauzl v2.9.1](https://www.npmjs.com/package/yauzl) - Yet another unzip library for node.
-For zipping.
+For zipping

 ### Packaging npm packages with your actions
 For any `npm` packages that are not pre-installed in the Node.js environment, you can bundle them as dependencies when you create or update your action.